Menopausal Hormone Therapy

 Women using vaginal cream, rings, or tablets containing only estrogen should talk to their doctors about follow-up and the possible need for progestin treatment.

-For women who have had a hysterectomy (surgery to remove the uterus), a progestin does not need to be a part of hormone therapy because there is no risk of endometrial cancer.
+For women who have had a hysterectomy (surgery to remove the uterus), a progestin does not need to be a part of hormone therapy because there’s no risk of endometrial cancer.
 Adding a progestin does raise the risk of breast cancer, so ET is a better option for women without a uterus.

-These products are considered dietary supplements (as opposed to drugs).
+These products are considered dietary supplements (not drugs).
 They have not been evaluated by the Food and Drug Administration (FDA) to be sure that they work or even that they are safe.
 Some supplements have been tested in small clinical trials, but often the studies only looked at taking the substance for a short time (months), so it isn’t clear how safe it would be if taken for a long time.
 Another concern has been applying the results of a study of a particular version and dose of a supplement to others that weren’t tested.

-Most of the plain herbs that are touted for menopausal symptoms carry a low risk of harm for most women, but some can interact with other drugs or cause unexpected problems.
+Most of the plain herbs that are touted for menopausal symptoms carry a low risk of harm for most women, but some can interact with other drugs and/or cause unexpected problems.
 You should discuss herbs or supplements with your doctor before taking them.

 Well-controlled scientific studies are needed to help find out if these products work and if they are any safer than the hormone therapy drugs now in use.